Skip to content

 E2B: Execute Commands

-Executes a series of POSIX commands within an isolated E2B sandbox Linux virtual machine.
+Executes POSIX commands in an isolated E2B sandbox Linux VM.

 Configuration: